 A 2012 Missouri State University study of 216 students revealed that 30 percent of Internet users showed signs of depression and that the depressed kids were more intense Web users.

-A 2014 study looked at 2,293 seventh-graders and found that Internet addiction led to increased depression, hostility, and anxiety.
+A 2014 study looked at 2,293 seventh graders and found that Internet addiction led to increased depression, hostility, and anxiety.

 A 2014 study conducted in Pakistan with 300 graduate students found a positive correlation between Internet addiction and depression and anxiety.